microsoft/promptflow/docs/how-to-guides/develop-a-tool/how-to-use-enabled-by.md

 We introduce parameter "enabled_by" in the tool yaml to determine which input is enabled by which other input.
 Concurrently, we support enabling an input by another input type or input value, Hence, we introduce two additional parameters: "enabled_by_type" and "enabled_by_value".

-> Note: We do not recommend using "enabled_by_type" and "enabled_by_value" simultaneously.
+> Note 1: We do not recommend using "enabled_by_type" and "enabled_by_value" simultaneously.
 If both are used, "enabled_by_type" will be ignored.

+> Note 2: Both "enabled_by_type" and "enabled_by_value" in tool yaml are list types, which means you can use multiple inputs to enable a single input.
+For instance, if "enabled_by_type" is [AzureOpenAIConnection, OpenAIConnection], the input will be enabled when the connection type is either AzureOpenAIConnection or OpenAIConnection.

 ## Prerequisites
 To proceed, it's crucial for you to understand the process of developing a tool and generating a tool yaml.
 For thorough insights and instructions, please refer to [Create and Use Tool Package](create-and-use-tool-package.md).